skyvers/skyve-dev-guide/_pages/appendix.md

 ## Importing an existing Skyve project from Git

+*Note: These instructions are for the Eclipse IDE, you will need to locate instructions for your IDE if not using Eclipse.*

+In Eclipse,

-In Eclipse, choose File->Import...>Git->Projects from Git->Next->Clone URI and set the URI (for example type in https://github.com/skyvers/skyve.git as URI), then click the _Next_ button, choose the master and click the _Next_ button.
-Choose your destination directory, in this example, we have chosen `C:\\_\ directory`.
-Then click the _Next_ button.
+* choose File->Import...>Git->Projects from Git->Next->Clone URI and set the URI (for example type in https://github.com/skyvers/skyve.git as URI),
+* then click the _Next_ button,
+* choose the master and click the _Next_ button.
+* Choose your destination directory, in this example, we have chosen `C:\\_\ directory`.
+* Then click the _Next_ button.
-The import wizard should be displayed and cloning the Skyve project.
+* The import wizard should be displayed and cloning the Skyve project.

-After cloning the master, go to Project -> Clean - Select clean all projects and press OK - wait for activity to cease in bottom right corner of the eclipse window.
+After cloning the master, go to Project -> Clean - Select clean all projects and press OK - wait for activity to cease in bottom right corner of the Eclipse window.

-#### Starting the server
+### Starting the server

-##### Development environment
+#### Development environment
 Skyve provides a bootstrap user configuration (specified in the `.json` file) - this will insert a user with all module roles as a way to get started.
 The bootstrap configuration is disabled if the instance is a production instance.

-##### Other environments
+#### Other environments
 In UAT and PROD environments, Wildfly should be configured as a service.
 Refer to Wildfly documentation for detailed instructions.

 ## Setting up a Skyve instance